What is active wetting?: Active wetting

-A second biophysical example is the adhesion and wetting behavior of drop-like cell aggregates \cite{DGND2011pnasusa,DoDB2012sm,BSKC2014pnasusa,PiAC2022epje} (Fig.~\ref{fig:sketch-active}~(b)) and of epithelial cell layers \cite{KoPi2013sm,KoPi2013pd,BEHR2013pnasusa,BlCa2017sm,BVBS2017sm,PABG2019np,MoYa2019np,TrBM2021sm} (Fig.~\ref{fig:sketch-active}~(c)) on soft and rigid solid substrates as well as on liquid substrates.
-This is relevant, e.g., in embryonal development \cite{MGBK2017dc,WTYT2018bj} and for the onset of metastatic dissemination \cite{LMHB2025as}.
+A second biophysical example is the adhesion and spreading behavior of drop-like cell aggregates \cite{DGND2011pnasusa,DoDB2012sm,BSKC2014pnasusa,PiAC2022epje} (Fig.~\ref{fig:sketch-active}~(b)) and of epithelial cell layers \cite{KoPi2013sm,KoPi2013pd,BEHR2013pnasusa,BlCa2017sm,BVBS2017sm,PABG2019np,MoYa2019np,TrBM2021sm,PaMM2026ebj} (Fig.~\ref{fig:sketch-active}~(c)) on soft and rigid solid substrates as well as on liquid substrates.\footnote{The surface tension of cell aggregates and their spreading was earlier studied, see e.g.\ \cite{FPFS1996d} and references therein.} This is relevant, e.g., in embryonal development \cite{MGBK2017dc,WTYT2018bj} and for the onset of metastatic dissemination \cite{LMHB2025as}.
 In particular, Ref.~\cite{PABG2019np} investigates the wetting of epithelial tissues and discusses the transition between a three-dimensional sessile cell aggregate and an epithelial monolayer as an active equivalent of the thermodynamic wetting transition \enquote{whose physics differs fundamentally from that of passive wetting phenomena.} The difference lies in the presence of active stresses related to cell-cell and cell-substrate traction forces that living cells generate.
 The competing influences of the two types of stress result in an additional intrinsic length scale related to a critical monolayer radius for the wetting transition.
 Refs.~\cite{DGND2011pnasusa,DoDB2012sm} analyze the spreading of a cell monolayer from a sessile cell aggregate and find a wetting transition when increasing substrate stiffness or when changing the ratio of cell–substrate and cell–cell adhesion, also consider Ref.~\cite{AlCa2019l}.
-Fingering instabilities of advancing contact lines, i.e., of epithelial spreading fronts similar to the ones discussed above for driven wetting are discussed in Refs.~\cite{KoPi2013sm,TrBM2021sm,Aler2022jpat}.
+Fingering instabilities of advancing contact lines, i.e., of epithelial spreading fronts, are discussed in Refs.~\cite{KoPi2013sm,AlBC2019prl,TrBM2021sm,Aler2022jpat}, somewhat similar to the ones mentioned in section~\ref{sec:driven} for driven wetting.
+For a partial review on the statics and dynamics of active wetting, namely, in the context of biological cells and their aggregates see Ref.~\cite{PaMu2026arcmp}.